Kebby-Quake/block-quake/README.md

 ---

 Planned Block Quake versions include:
-- `Vanilla` A blocky-themed replacement for the regular asssets in Quake, should work with most mods.
+- `Vanilla`  (FINISHED!)
+A blocky-themed replacement for the regular asssets in Quake, should work with most Vanilla mods.

-- `CustomC` A blocky-themed replacement and overhaul of Quake's source code to allow more special effects and minor gameplay changes.
+- `CustomC` A blocky-themed total overhaul of Quake's source code to allow more Blocky special effects and minor gameplay changes.

-- `ProgsDump`  Same changes as CustomC, with the added compatibility for use with ProgsDump mods and Trenchbroom level editing tools.
+- `ProgsDump`  Same changes as CustomC, with the added compatibility for ProgsDump mods and Trenchbroom level editing tools.

 - `Friendly`  A stand-alone version of the blocky-theme that aims to reduce Quake's **Mature** rating into an **Everyone 10+** for younger audiences to enjoy.[^2]